sahithyandev/s2/src/content/docs/theory-of-electricity/14-fourier-series.md

 f(t) = -f(-t)
 ```

-The fourier series of an even waveform contains only sine terms.
+The fourier series of an odd waveform contains only sine terms.

 ```math
 a_n = 0